What connection does a small tombstone in south Fort Worth have with one of the best-known baseball players of all time?

-By the early 1950s Smith Ballew’s music and movie careers had faded.
+By the early 1950s Smith Ballew’s career in music and movies had faded.
 In 1952 he moved to Fort Worth, where he did public relations work for Convair and then General Dynamics until his retirement in 1967.
 (His friendship with Howard Hughes in the 1940s had gotten Ballew a job in aviation.)
 (Dallas Morning News clip from 1974.)

 Ballew lived in this house in Tanglewood.

 Smith Ballew died May 2, 1984.
 He is buried in Laurel Land Cemetery in south Fort Worth.